frontenddogma/web-development-glossary/manuscript/f.md

 : A part of the font display timeline that governs that if a particular font face is not loaded, any element attempting to use it must render a fallback font face.
 If the font face successfully loads during this period, it is used normally.&nbsp;[‡](#m-font-display-timeline)

 Fork
 : The taking of a copy of source code from one software package and starting independent development on it, creating a distinct and separate piece of software.
-A fork often implies not merely a development branch, but also a split in the developer community, a form of schism.&nbsp;[†](#w-fork)
+A fork can imply not merely a development branch, but also a split in the developer community, a form of schism.&nbsp;[†](#w-fork)

 Form
 : An interface that allows to enter data that is sent to a server for processing.
 Forms can resemble paper or database forms because web users fill out the forms using checkboxes, radio buttons, or text fields.
 In HTML, forms are set up using the `form` and related elements.&nbsp;[†](#w-form)